danielbom/uri/README.md

 * 2754 - Output 8
 * 2755 - Output 9
 * 2756 - Output 10
+* 2757 - Input and Output of Integers
   ...
 * 2764 - Date Input and Output
   ...